-Different Axanthic Bloodlines: There are at least 3 different lines of axanthic ball pythons- Jolliff, SnakeKeeper, and VPI.
+Different Axanthic Bloodlines: There are at least 4 different lines of axanthic ball pythons- Jolliff, SnakeKeeper, and VPI are the most common.
+The 4th line is Markus Jayne/Gateway City Reptiles(most likely genetically compatible with each other).
 These are incompatible with each other.
 If you breed one to another, normal babies that are double het for both types will be produced.

 Multiple Males Fathering a Clutch: If more than one male breeds with a female during a breeding cycle, it is possible for each of them to father part of a clutch.
 For example: If a pinstripe and a spider both breed a single normal female, it is possible for both spiders and pinstripes to be produced.

-Ball Python genetics can definitely be challenging, but the challenge is a big part of the fun in breeding them.
+Ball Python genetics can be challenging, but is a big part of the fun in breeding them.
 Breeding new combinations of morphs together can produce some absolutely amazing animals.
 The key is to always keep learning.
-Once you understand how the genes work, it gets easier to predict that the outcome will be.
+Once you understand how the genes work, it gets easier to predict what the outcome will be.
 Producing all these color morphs is what keeps breeding ball pythons so fascinating.

 Ball Python Acclimation, Care, and Feeding